BracketSpace/Notification/readme.txt

 * [Changed] Action priority when settings are initialized from 15 to 8
 * [Changed] Updated Composer libraries
 * [Fixed] Bug when Text editor was active and the trigger was changed
+* [Fixed] Post Visibility setting on other post types than Notification

 = 3.0 =
 * [Fixed] Ignore tags which has been passed to `notification` but hasn't be registered in the trigger